sidch/Thea/README.md

 * Except where some complexity is unavoidable for speed
   * Even then, keep thing simple
 * Reuse code as much possible
-  * E.g. with minimal external support (simple traits classes), a single kd-tree class (`KDTreeN`) can efficiently support any bounded objects in any-dimensional space under any metric
+  * E.g. with minimal external support (simple traits classes), a single BVH class (`BvhN`) can efficiently support any bounded objects in any-dimensional space under any metric
 * Templates are ok, but only if tastefully used
   * Use when every other option is much worse
   * Provide sensible defaults